tojahech/website/content/recipes/index.md

 Once the onions have begun to brown, put **500g pork or beef mince** in the wok.
 As it cooks, season with **salt**, **pepper** and your choice of spices.
 I like to use an exotic **chilli blend**.
-Add **soy sauce** to the mince one tablespooon at a time until the meat is covered.
+Add **soy sauce** to the mince one tablespoon at a time until the meat is covered.
 Throw in **diced celery, capsicum and leek**.
-Once the veges are done stir the the rice and remove from the heat.
+Once the veges are done stir the rice and remove from the heat.

 ## Pad Thai